HamishPierpont/VanessaTestRepository/README.md

 `/usr/bin/WhateverVersionOfPythonYouCurrentlyHave/site-packages/<library>`.
 How am I supposed to manage different versions of the same library on the same system?

 The answer is the *virtual environment*.
 A virtual environment is basically a fancy box that you create for each of your Python projects.
-From inside your application folder, create a new virtual environment by running `python -m venv .venv`.
+From inside your application folder, create a new virtual environment by running `python3 -m venv .venv`.
 Then run `source .venv/bin/activate`.
 Now whenever you `pip install` a Python library, it'll live in
-`<your-application-folder>/.venv/Lib/site-packages` instead of globally in `/usr/bin/WhateverVersionOfPythonYouCurrentlyHave/site-packages/`, and when your code imports a pip library, it will do so from `<your-application-folder>/.venv/Lib/site-packages` instead of `/usr/bin/WhateverVersionOfPythonYouCurrentlyHave/site-packages/`.
+`<your-application-folder>/.venv/Lib/site-packages` (the fancy box) instead of globally in `/usr/bin/WhateverVersionOfPythonYouCurrentlyHave/site-packages/`, and when your code imports a pip library, it will do so from `<your-application-folder>/.venv/Lib/site-packages` instead of `/usr/bin/WhateverVersionOfPythonYouCurrentlyHave/site-packages/`.
 Doing this with every project lets them all live happy and separate lives, like neighbors with fences.
-When it's time to stop working on this project, just type `deactivate` and Python will go back to pulling its libraries from the global install location.
+When it's time to stop working on this project, just type `deactivate` and
+Python will go back to pulling its libraries from the global install location.

 ![Important meme](https://i.redd.it/lqy92av2z2521.jpg)

+Just to recap:
+- Create a virtual environment by:
+  - Opening a terminal in your `VanessaTestRepository` directory
+  - Creating a virtual environment folder with `python3 -m venv .venv`
+- Every time you work on this project, boot up the virtual environment by running `source .venv/bin/activate`
+- When you're done working on this project, deactivate the virtual environment by running `deactivate`

 ## Running the tests